 Just a few common baking ingredients, a sealable jar, your best decorating skills, and some holiday spirit!

-You can find a jar at Target, grocery stores, hardware stores, dollar stores or just use a clean sauce jar.
+You can find a jar at Target, grocery stores, hardware stores, and dollar stores, or just use a clean sauce jar.
 It all works!
 Jars are great because they can be reused over & over until they are eventually recycled.
 I love it when gifts are eco-friendly, too.

 For the jar contents, you'll need all-purpose flour, baking soda, white sugar, brown sugar, cinnamon, rolled oats, dried cranberries, and vegan chocolate chips.
 You might have everything in your pantry already, but if not, you will most likely find it all at your local grocer.